pcodding/annotations-api/README.md

-annotations-api
+Annotations API
 ===============

-cTAKES annotation retrieval API
+The cTAKES annotation retrieval API uses Hive JDBC to retrieve annotations from Hive.